Athanasius VI bar Khamoro: Origin

+Dispute about the see of Edessa

 Following the death of the archbishop of Edessa in 1101, the patriarch, like other medieval patriarchs of the Middle East, had no fixed see and thus planned to establish himself in the city.
 The Syriac Orthodox population of Edessa, however, requested to elect their own bishop, to which Athanasius agreed on the condition that gospel books that had belonged to a previous patriarch were returned.
 An agreement was reached and the patriarch ordained Abu Ghalib bar Sabuni as bishop of Edessa, assuming the name Basil, and was thereafter known as Basil II.
 However, a certain priest known as Abun had sold the copies and used the proceeds for bribes.
 Those who had bought the copies refused to return them and Bar Sabuni informed Athanasius of his predicament.
 Athanasius responded with the deposition of Bar Sabuni and ordination of a certain Ignatius as bishop of Edessa in December 1101.
 The conflict divided the Syriac Orthodox population of Edessa between supporters of the patriarch and supporters of the bishop, who continued to ordain priests and gained the support of Baldwin II, Count of Edessa.

 Several crusader and Syriac Orthodox delegations were sent to petition Athanasius and gain a pardon for Bar Sabuni, to no avail.
 A delegation of Bishop Dionysius bar Modyana of Melitene and 70 Syriac Orthodox community leaders that met with Athanasius at the Monastery of Mar Barsoum was also unsuccessful, following which, Athanasius deposed Dionysius bar Modyana for supporting Bar Sabuni.
 Bar Sabuni sought the aid of Bernard of Valence, Latin Patriarch of Antioch, who invited Athanasius to Antioch to discuss the conflict.
 At the Cathedral of St Peter, during discussions between the parties, a translator misinterpreted Athanasius to suggest the conflict was based on money, leading Bernard to believe Athanasius practised simony, for which the patriarch and bishop were both beaten.

 The crusaders allowed the patriarch to go to the Syriac Orthodox Church of the Mother of God in Antioch, but was forbidden from leaving the city until a solution to the conflict had been found.
 Athanasius bribed Roger of Salerno, regent of the Principality of Antioch, to allow him to leave the city and travel to the Monastery of Qanqart, southwest of Amid, and outside of crusader territory.
 The patriarch ordered the closure of the Syriac Orthodox cathedral of Edessa, exacerbating tensions and led to fights between the two factions.
 In 1112, Athanasius consecrated Mor Dionysius Mosa as maphrian.
 The patriarch is known to have excommunicated and deposed the bishop of Segestan.